smuellerDD/libkcapi/README.md

 In addition, the following tool is available:

-* kcapi-rng: This tool allows obtaining random numbers from the kernel crypto API RNGs.
+* `kcapi-rng`: This tool allows obtaining random numbers from the kernel crypto API RNGs.
 It shall allow users a similar operation as a `cat /dev/hwrand` call.

-* kcapi-enc: This tool provides command line access to the symmetric ciphers of the kernel crypto API.
+* `kcapi-enc`: This tool provides command line access to the symmetric ciphers of the kernel crypto API.
 It is conceptually similar to the openssl enc tool.

-* kcapi-dgst: To generate message digests and keyed message digests using the kernel crypto API ciphers, this command line tool can be used.
+* `kcapi-dgst`: To generate message digests and keyed message digests using the kernel crypto API ciphers, this command line tool can be used.
 It is conceptually similar to openssl dgst.